sighupio/getting-started/distro-on-eks/README.md

 `furyctl` is a command-line tool developed by SIGHUP to support:

 - the automatic provisioning of Kubernetes clusters
-- the installation of the Fury distribution
+- the installation of the SIGHUP Distribution

 The configuration of the Fury cluster is governed by the `furyctl.yaml` file, which for the purposes of this tutorial is located at `/tmp/fury-getting-started/fury-on-eks/furyctl.yaml`.